-To preserve the integrity of the HOD's deliberative process, disclosure of any conflicts that exist on both the individual and constituent organization (CO) level is essential to prevent delegates or delegations from benefitting or appearing to benefit financially from HOD policies, testimony, or other HOD activities in accordance with House Standing Rules.
+In accordance with the Bylaws, AAPA's House of Delegates (HOD) has the sole authority to enact policies establishing the collective values, philosophies, and principles of the PA profession.
+The HOD's strength is rooted in the broad diversity of perspectives and interests that are brought together through its delegates.
+To preserve the integrity of the HOD's deliberative process, disclosure of any conflicts that exist on both the individual and constituent organization (CO) level is essential to prevent delegates or delegations from benefitting or appearing to benefit financially from HOD policies, testimony, or other HOD activities.
 To that end, HOD delegates should be aware of and disclose their own conflicts as well as any of their CO's which might be relevant to HOD business.